Point of sale (POS) systems for iPad or other tablets are increasingly popular, especially for small or new businesses.

 Keep the kids away

-Anyone with children will know the allure iPads have for youngsters, and nowadays one can even obtain toddler-friendly iPad apps to keep the little ones amused.
+Anyone with children will know the allure iPads have for youngsters.
+Nowadays, one can even obtain toddler-friendly iPad apps to keep the little ones amused.

 However, the iPad you use for your point of sale system is NOT the one you should let children anywhere near!
 It’s quite incredible how quickly a toddler can inadvertently trigger an unplanned FaceTime call or change a setting you didn’t even know existed.
 On this basis, they could easily start to log false sales and corrupt your POS data.
 If you feel your children badly need a tablet device, buy them one of their own.